cam-carter/cpu-scheduler/README.md

 ```
 $ python scheduler.py 10
 ```
-where the number `10` here is your inputed `time_quantum` for the program.
+The number `10` here is your inputed `time_quantum` for the program.
 You can input any time quantum you like as long as its an `int`.

 # Dictionary of Variables